 To help you make the most of your extra time in the South Island, we’ve pooled our collective local knowledge to create this handy city guide for how best to spend 24 hours in Christchurch before you set off on your fantastic mountain bike tour in New Zealand.

 To kick off your 24 hours in Christchurch and get your blood flowing, do as the locals do, and take a walk through Hagley Park.

-After that, you can get a bird’s eye view of the city and the surrounding Canterbury Plains, by taking the gondola to the top of Mount Cavendish.
+After refuelling, hop on the beautiful tram for a unique sightseeing experience, then for a bird’s eye view of the city and the surrounding Canterbury Plains, take the gondola to the top of Mount Cavendish.
 Here you’ll be able to see all the way to the Southern Alps, and you can even get your fix of culture by taking the Time Tunnel tour, which gives an overview of the history of the region.

 A quick stop back at your hotel and then it’s out on the town for food and some local nightlife.